 The AST 1 is an introductory level course.
 Some AST 1 students are just getting started in the winter backcountry, whereas others have been introduced to the sport through friends and are now ready for their first formal course.
 Prior to the course start, please:

 - Make yourself familiar with the Avalanche Canada website.
 In particular, please check the latest Bulletin for our region, the Kootenay Boundary.

 - Review the Equipment List.
 It is your responsibility to have all the gear in working order before the course starts.
-If the gear is new to you (ex. skins, touring bindings, snowshoes, etc) please take the time to become familiar with its use before we head into the field.
+If the gear is new to you (ex. skins, touring bindings, split board, etc) please take the time to become familiar with its use before we head into the field.

 - All students are required to sign a waiver at the beginning of day 1 of the course.
 You can review a copy of the Waiver under Student Resources.